spasche/tilecache/docs/README.txt

     Setting this to "google" will cause tiles to switch vertical order (that is, following the Google style x/y pattern).

+Additionnaly, some parameters can affect all layers.
+They can be set in a "metadata" section:

+ image_merge_preserve_colors
+    When merging several layers together with the image-merge Python module, this option can be set to "yes" (defaults to "no").
+If "yes", do not compose colors if the source and destination colors have the same rgba values.

 Using TileCache With OpenLayers
 ===============================